oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 the broker's hostname before probing QUIC support, a malicious actor could forge DNS responses to redirect the client to an untrusted endpoint.
 Clients SHOULD validate DNS responses using DNSSEC [RFC4033] or an equivalent mechanism.
-When DNSSEC is not available, the client MUST validate the TLS certificate during the TCP/TLS fallback connection; the certificate's subject name or subject alternative names MUST match the intended broker hostname.
+When DNSSEC is not available, the client SHOULD validate the TLS certificate during the QUIC handshake or TCP/TLS fallback connection; the certificate's subject name or subject alternative names MUST match the intended broker hostname.

-**Protocol downgrade.** Downgrade from QUIC to TCP/TLS is permitted when the QUIC handshake fails or times out.
-Downgrade to plain-text TCP is prohibited.
+**Protocol fallback.** Fallback from QUIC to TCP/TLS is permitted when the QUIC handshake fails or times out.
 Implementations MUST enforce this rule to preserve the security guarantees of TLS in all fallback scenarios.

 ---